Eye tracking on HoloLens 2

 - The system failed to calibrate the user.

 - The user skipped the calibration.

 - The user is calibrated, but decided to not give permission to your app to use their eye tracking data.

 - The user has unique eyeglasses or some eye condition that the system does not yet support.

 - External factors inhibiting reliable eye tracking such as smudges on the HoloLens visor or eyeglasses, intense direct sunlight and occlusions due to hair in front of the eyes.

 Hence, developers should ensure that there is appropriate fallback support for these users.
 On the Eye Tracking in DirectX page, we explain the APIs required to detect whether eye tracking data is available.

 While some users may have consciously decided to revoke access to their eye tracking data and are ok with the trade-off of an inferior user experience to the privacy of not providing access to their eye tracking data, in some cases this may be unintentional.
 Hence, if your app uses eye tracking, and this is an important part of the experience, we recommend clearly communicating this to the user.
-Kindly informing the user why eye tracking is critical for your application (maybe even listing some enhanced features) to experience the full potential of your application can help the user to better understand what they are giving up.
-Help the user to identify why eye tracking may not be working (based on the above checks) and offer some suggestions to quickly troubleshoot potential issues.
-For example, if you can detect that the system supports eye tracking, the user is calibrated and even has given their permission, yet no eye tracking data is received, then this may point to some other issues such as smudges or the eyes being occluded.
-Please note though that there are rare cases of users for whom eye tracking may simply not work.
+Kindly informing the user why eye tracking is critical for your application (maybe even listing some enhanced features) to experience the full potential of your application, can help the user to better understand what they are giving up.
+Help the user identify why eye tracking may not be working (based on the above checks) and offer some suggestions to quickly troubleshoot potential issues.
+For example, if you can detect that the system supports eye tracking, the user is calibrated and has even given their permission, yet no eye tracking data is received, then this may point to some other issues such as smudges or the eyes being occluded.
+Please note that there are rare cases of users for whom eye tracking may simply not work.
 Hence, please be respectful of that by allowing to dismiss or even disable reminders for enabling eye tracking in your app.

 Fallback for apps using eye-gaze as a primary input pointer